 What does blood in dog stool look like?

 It’s a symptom of a problem if your dog is pooping blood.
 Blood may appear in your dog’s faeces (or stool) in a few different ways.
-There’s a good likelihood your dog’s faeces contains blood if it’s bright red with streaks or appears black and tar-like.
+There’s a good likelihood your dog’s faeces contains blood if the faeces is bright red with streaks or appears black and tar-like in texture.

 What can blood in dog stool mean?